 Instructions

 - Bake for 30 minutes.
-Remove foil, stir the vegetables, then return to the oven.
-Turn the heat up to 450 degrees Fahrenheit and let the vegetables cook for another 10 minutes, or until tender and browned.
+Remove the foil, stir the vegetables, then return them to the oven.
+Turn the heat up to 450 degrees Fahrenheit (232 degrees Celsius) and let the vegetables cook for another 10 minutes, or until tender and browned.